Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Any expression

 Use the Any expression to filter both single-value and multi-value extension fields by a list of values.
-As an example of using the Any expression with a single-value extension field, assume that we want to read all comments for which the single-value LuckyNumber extension field matches any of three drawn lucky numbers.
+As an example of using the Any expression with a single-value extension field, assume that you want to read all comments for which the single-value LuckyNumber extension field matches any of three drawn lucky numbers.
 The following code shows how this is done with the Any expression:

 var drawnLuckyNumbers = new List<long>{3, 7, 9};